 Professor Olga Martin-Ortega

-Olga is a Reader in Public International Law at the School of Law, University of Greenwich.
+Olga is Professor of International Law at the School of Law, University of Greenwich.
 She leads the BHRE Research Group.
 She has been researching business and human rights for over ten years.
 She has also undertaken extensive research in the areas of post-conflict reconstruction, transitional justice and international criminal law.

 Prior to joining the University of Greenwich Olga was Senior Research Fellow and member of the Management Team of the Centre on Human Rights in Conflict at the University of East London.
 She has a PhD in International Law from the University of Jaen and a Law degree from the University of Sevilla (Spain).

 Olga is a member of the Board of Trustees of Electronics Watch and a member of the Board of Directors of the London Universities Purchasing Consortium.
 She is a founding member and acted as the first coordinator of the European Society of International Law Interest Group on Business and Human Rights.
 She is a founding member and member of the Advisory Board of the Business, Conflict and Human Rights network.